-Please note that you need to send your terms and conditions in a word document to AIT for approval prior to the competition going live.
+Please note that if you send the notification email you will still need to send your terms and conditions in a word document to the AIM for approval prior to the competition going live.

-- If the Competition or Vote involves activity on social networks or other third party sites eg Twitter, Facebook etc, you must speak to AIT who may involve the Legal & Compliance, Corporate Legal and/or Business Assurance departments as appropriate.
-Please note that it may be necessary to take these projects to the Project Assurance Meeting and will be required to complete a third party questionnaire for review by the Data Protection and Information Security teams.
-Thorough end to end testing will also be required and any off- site competition that does not pass this testing will not be allowed to go ahead.
+- If the Competition or Vote involves activity on social networks or other third-party sites, e.g. Twitter, Facebook etc., you must speak to the AIM who may involve the Legal & Compliance, Corporate Legal and/or Business Assurance departments as appropriate.
+Please note that it may be necessary to take these projects to the Project Assurance Meeting and it will be required to complete a third-party questionnaire for review by the Data Protection and Information Security teams if data is being collected by a third party that has previously not been through this process or it has been some time since they went through the process.
+Thorough end-to-end testing will also be required and any off-site competition that does not pass this testing will not be allowed to go ahead.

-- You should print out the competition checklist and you will need to follow the checklist when setting up your Competition/Vote.
+- You should also refer to the competition checklist and follow the checklist when setting up your Competition/Vote.

 Information needed on all Competition/Vote pages